tetra3dprint/HemeraOdyssey/README.md

 |Hemera Odyssey|697|

 ## Lots of coffee and filament consumption
 In making this mod I've used several rolls of filament and drank lots of Grumpy Mule coffee.
-If you like it and want to support me in some way (obiously no obligation) maybe consider [**buying me a coffee here :)**](https://www.buymeacoffee.com/tetra3dprint)
+If you like it and want to support me in some way (obviously no obligation) maybe consider [**buying me a coffee here :)**](https://www.buymeacoffee.com/tetra3dprint)

 ## Huge thanks to